 Step 1: Launch the Google Play Store on your phone and download and install the SQLite Editor.
 It is a root-required app that will let you access your stored passwords.

-Step 2: Open the app on your device and tap on the option that says Open DataBase.
+Step 2: Open the app and tap on Open DataBase.
 Then, head to the following path to find the database that stores your passwords.

 com.android.browser /data / data / com.android.browser / databases / webview.db